 Ok, I’m not really laughing because I feel awful for bloggers who lost everything in one go.
 The sad fact is, most of them will not recover from this.

 However, thanks to the fact that I also do quite a bit of freelance writing on a topic that is not related to travel means that, despite the pandemic, I’m doing just fine.
-In fact, even though I estimate that I have lost between 40-50k this year in blog/travel income, 2020 is going to be my highest-earning year yet.
+In fact, even though I estimate that I lost $50K+ over the last two years in blog/travel income, I’m still smashing income records every year.

 How I Diversify

 So, what does diversification mean?
 It means having multiple income streams.
 Not only is it a great way to make more money, but it’s also safer too.
 When one thing changes or stops working for you, then you still have fallbacks.

 I currently have several regular income streams to diversify my income including:

 - Affiliates on both blogs

 - Freelance writing for other sites (under my own name)